 We now prove the converse.
 Suppose that P is a prime ideal of R of height n.
 We want to show that we can choose x_1, \ldots, x_n in P such that P is a minimal prime of $(x_1, \ldots, x_n)R$.
-If n = 0 we take the empty set of x_i .
+If n=0 we take the empty set of x_i .
 The fact that P has height 0 means precisely that it is a minimal prime of (0).
-It remains to consider the case where n > 0.
+It remains to consider the case where n>0.
 We use induction on n.
 Let q_1, \ldots, q_k be the minimal primes of R that are contained in P. Then P cannot be contained in the union of these, or else it will be contained in one of them, and hence be equal to one of them and of height 0.
-Choose $x_1 \in P$ not in any minimal prime contained in P. Then the height of P/x_1R in R/x_1R is at most n-1: the chains in R descending from P that had maximum length n must have ended with a minimal prime of R contained in P, and these are now longer available.
-By the induction hypothesis, P/x_1R is a minimal prime of an ideal generated by at most n-1 elements.
-Consider x_1 together with pre-images of these elements chosen in R. Then P is a minimal prime of the ideal they generate, and so P is a minimal prime of an ideal generated by at most n by the first part, P could not have height n. \Box
+Choose $x_1 \in P$ not in any minimal prime contained in P. Then the height of P/x_1R in R/x_1R is at most n-1: the chains in R descending from P that had maximum length n must have ended with a minimal prime of R contained in R, and these are now longer available.
+By the induction hypothesis, R/x_1R is a minimal prime of an ideal generated by at most R and the prime of the ideal they generate, and so R is a minimal prime of an ideal generated by at most R elements.
+The number cannot be smaller than R, or else by the first part, R could not have height R.